 - The facts don’t lie!
 Read this particular study covering a direct comparison of the two methods.

-- Biofreeze reduces arterial blood flow to the applied area faster than ice.
+- Biofreeze Professional reduces arterial blood flow to the applied area faster than ice.

-- Check out the abstract here for more information.
+- Check out the abstract here for more information on the supporting study.

-- Biofreeze is more practical than ice for both athletic trainers and athletes.
+- Biofreeze Professional is more practical than ice for both athletic trainers and athletes.

 - Using Biofreeze instead of ice saves time for athletic trainers, while athletes are freed from having to sit in the dining hall or classroom with soggy bags of ice strapped to their bodies.
 It’s a win-win!

 At the end of the day, everyone wants a better and simpler way to get the job done.
-Using Biofreeze or TheraPearl instead of ice does just that by providing a compact, trustworthy and successful method of cryotherapy and pain relief that everyone can be confident in using.
-To learn more about how to get Biofreeze and TheraPearl into your athletic training room and kit, contact your distributor for detailed sizing, pricing and product information.
+Using Biofreeze Professional or THERA°PEARL instead of ice does just that by providing a compact, trustworthy and successful method of cryotherapy and pain relief that everyone can be confident in using.
+To learn more about how to get Biofreeze Professional and THERA°PEARL into your athletic training room and kit, contact your distributor for detailed sizing, pricing and product information.

 Hawkins, Hawkins 2016.
 Clinical applications of cryotherapy among sports physical therapists.
 Int J Sports Phys Ther.
 Feb;11(1):141-8.